netdata/netdata/docs/concepts/netdata-agent/aclk.md

   cloud base url = https://app.netdata.cloud
 ```

-You can disable at any given moment this component if you need to either on installation process or during runtime.
+You can disable it at any given moment this component if you need to either on installation process or during runtime.

 The Cloud App lives at app.netdata.cloud which currently resolves to the following list of IPs: